An SEO strategy is a data-backed blueprint to generate pre-qualified leads to your website using organic traffic.

 Landing page analysis

-The first step is conduct a Google search for a keyword which is relevant to your business, for example, Wood Bow Tie.
+The first step is to conduct a Google search for a keyword that is relevant to your business, for example, Wood Bow Tie.

-Now analyse the page to see what techniques they are employing on page:
+Now analyze the page to see what techniques they are employing on page:

 For our example competitor, here are some techniques they are employing to win in the SERPS: